TheArturthur/CoppermindScraper/Cosmere/Shattered Plains.md

 ## Topography
- by  Oliwia 'Sfaira' Białek  A view of the Shattered Plains For more images, see [[Shattered Plains/Gallery\|/Gallery]].
+ by  A view of the Shattered Plains
+For more images, see [[Shattered Plains/Gallery\|/Gallery]].
 The western edge is ringed by ten circular craters.
 Each crater's ridges have been worn away by [[Highstorm\|highstorms]] where they connect to the Shattered Plains themselves.
 It is noted by [[Dalinar\|Dalinar]] that from above, it is clear that the craters are the remains of large domes.
 The edge of the Plains consists of smaller plateaus with chasms ranging generally from 50 to 150 feet in depth.
 These westernmost plateaus can be bridged easily, and many permanent bridges have been constructed joining them together.
 Moving eastward, the Plains become much more varied in size and the chasms themselves can become much wider, making crossing from one to another much more challenging.
 The eastern edge of the Shattered Plains is so weathered by storms that it consists mostly of spindly pillars of rock, making it impassable.